 - SuperModified : Alcohol, turbo, blower, or any other kind of aftermarket forced air induction means you enter into this class.
 Non - DOT tires allowed.
 Pretty much anything goes.

-- The GRZ Conquest Series brings the GRZ Snow Conquest to the SMSC in 2016!
+- The GRZ Conquest Series brings back the GRZ Snow Conquest to the SMSC in 2018!

 - Open to all side by side vehicles like Polaris RZR, Can Am Maverick